technofocus-pte/bldappsagntspvt/Cloudslice/Labguides/Usecase 06/Usecase06.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image56.png)

-+++How do I set up the Alpine Explorer Tent, and what should I know about its weather protection features?+++
+!!How do I set up the Alpine Explorer Tent, and what should I know about its weather protection features?!!

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image57.png)